rubocop-lts/.github/profile/README.md

 ### 🪢 How To Untie Gorgon's Knot

-> NOTE: `rubocop-lts` is under active development, and hasn't had any releases yet.
-The ruby specific versions, e.g. `rubocop-ruby2_7`, are complete already, and you can use them!
+> NOTE: The ruby specific versions, e.g. `rubocop-ruby2_7`, can be used if you won't be upgrading ruby.
 Keep scrolling down for links to each of them.

 How to upgrade a project from yesterday, to today.